To make it easier to see which plants are available in your area, please click on the drop-down box above and select your region.

 When mature, within 3-5 years, this vigorous plant bears up to 100+ stems topped with spheres of soft violet blue flowers per plant per season - all bursting forth together to create masses of long-lasting blue blooms.

-Blue Storm™ grows to a compact 30 inches (2 ½ feet), an ideal height for landscapes and container plantings, as most other agapanthus are either much taller or shorter.
+Blue Storm™ grows up to a compact 30 inches (2 ½ feet), an ideal height for landscapes and container plantings, as most other agapanthus are either much taller or shorter.

 Agapanthus is increasingly popular with gardeners and landscapers for its easy-care nature, crisp exotic look, and long-lasting flowers.
 With its lush tufts of dense strappy leaves, the plant adds flair even when not in bloom.